Site icon Regpack

 “While there’s a certain allure that comes with capturing new customers, keeping customers coming back will continually result in a greater ROI—and it costs 5-25X less.”

-A high churn rate negatively affects the other metrics on this list, and it makes sense why; without a strong and happy customer base, it can be difficult to see consistent growth and profits from quarter to quarter.
+A high churn rate negatively affects the other metrics on this list.
+Without a strong and happy customer base, it can be difficult to see consistent growth and profits from quarter to quarter.

-So how do you know when your churn rate is too high?
+So how do you know when your churn rate is getting too high?

 First, calculate your churn rate by dividing the number of customers who have churned by the total number of customers you have for a specific period of time.

-Do this calculation on a regular basis, and you’ll have your company’s average churn rate that you can compare to the average rates in your industry.
+Do this calculation regularly, and you’ll have your company’s average churn rate that you can compare to the average rates in your industry.

 Source: Recurly